Weighted Sum Rate Enhancement by Using Dual-Side IOS-Assisted Full-Duplex for Multi-User MIMO Systems: Numerical Results

 \end{enumerate}

 Fig. \ref{fig2} illustrates the convergence behaviors of the weighted sum rate via our proposed optimization method, with the transmit powers $P_U=5$ dBm and $P_B=10$ dBm, and different numbers of elements $L$ for the three schemes.
-All the curves grow fast, which validates the efficiency of the alternating algorithm for maximizing the weighted sum rate.
+All the curves grow fast, which validates the efficiency of the alternating optimization algorithm for maximizing the weighted sum rate.
 In addition, since the IOSs bring more degrees of freedom, the cases with the DS-IOS and SS-IOS outperform those with WO-IOS, and evidently the weighted sum rate increases with $L$.
 Besides, the rate with DS-IOS is significantly higher than that with SS-IOS, because all the elements of the DS-IOS reflect and refract signals from both sides simultaneously and independently, which fully exploits the reflecting and refracting resource of the intelligent surfaces.

 With different schemes and different numbers of elements $L$, the curves in Fig. \ref{fig3} show the performance of weighted sum rates.
 From the curves, it is clear that data rates increase with the number of elements $L$.
 A significant improvement can be noticed via introducing the DS-IOS, compared to the traditional SS-IOS and the case without one.
-For example, the weighted sum rate can reach $3.13$ bps/Hz with $L=256$, $P_U=5$ and $P_B=10$ dBm of the DS-IOS, which is enhanced by $190\%$ compared to the case with an SS-IOS.
-Furthermore, taking into account the robustness of the proposed algorithm against discrete phase shifts, we provide the comparison of continuous phase shifts and that with $4$ bits quantization.
-As we can see, a slight improvement is shown for the continuous case, compared to the discrete case with $4$ bits quantization, for the DS-IOS case, e.g. $3.13$ bps/Hz compared to $2.95$ bps/Hz.
+For example, the weighted sum rate can reach $3.13$ bps/Hz with $L=256$, $P_U=5$ and $P_B=10$ dBm of the DS-IOS, which is enhanced significantly compared to the case with an SS-IOS.
+Furthermore, taking into account the robustness of the proposed algorithm against discrete phase shifts, we provide the comparison of continuous phase shifts and that with $4$ bit quantization.
+As we can see, a slight improvement is shown for the continuous case, compared to the discrete case with $4$ bit quantization using the same method as in \cite{twc}, for the DS-IOS case, e.g. $3.13$ bps/Hz compared to $2.95$ bps/Hz.